mwanji/humpty/README.md

 }
 ````

+Exactly what happens to these assets depends on what is on your classpath.

 ### Bundles and Assets

 A Bundle is a named list of files that are accessed and processed together.
 The result is made available at the URL defined by the `name` property.
 The files and the order in which they are processed are set in the `assets` property.

-Each asset has a prefix identifying its type:
+Each asset may have a prefix identifying its type:

-* `<no prefix>` | `webjar:`: This is the default.
-The asset is in a WebJar.
-This can be just a file name if there is no ambiguity, or a longer path if there is, eg. `smoothness/theme.css`.
+* `<no prefix>`: This is the default, meaning the asset is in a WebJar.
+This can be just a file name if there is no ambiguity, or a longer path if the are other files with the same name, eg. `smoothness/theme.css` in the case of JqueryUI.
 * `/`: The asset is available via URL.
 This must be the full path after the context path.

 If an asset does not have an extension, it will use the one in the name of the bundle.